openimis/openimis-be-core_py/README.md

       - check
       - validate

-    This function is required because the same class can have different calculation based on the object members values (like product ….)
+    This function is required because the same class can have different calculation based on the object members values (like product etc)

   - calculate(instance, *args) - Function that will do the calculation based on the parameters
   - get_linked_class(List[classname]) - that function will return the possible instance that can have a link to the calculation